wih05/SDD-Major-Work-2023/README.md

 # SDD-Major-Work-2023
-Major work dev
 This will be a repository for the development of my SDD major work over the course of the year.
-The modules that will need to be include are pygame.
+The modules that will need to be included for this program to run is pygame.